TimGladyshev/bgs_data_gaia/readme.md

 ![screenshot](https://user-images.githubusercontent.com/54454071/191138235-c8122774-90af-40db-a3ca-365aa44c5a8d.png)

-Statistical analysis and texting service for a boardgame called Gaia Project.
+Statistical analysis and texting service [web app](https://gpstats.dev) for a boardgame called Gaia Project.

 Gaia Project is a deterministic perfect-information multiplayer boardgame with a large statespace created by Jens Drögemüller and Helge Ostertag.
-This competitive euro-style game focusing on economy building, competition for actions/locations, and victory point accumulation is in the early days of theory development.
+The competitive euro-style game focuses on economy building, competition for actions/locations, and victory point accumulation.
-This project aims to help (especially new) players analyze the validity of various approaches.
+This project aims to help (especially new) players analyze the validity of various approaches, develop strategies, and advance their skills.

-This repo contains a set of Jupyter Notebooks presenting the code used to create [gpstats.dev](https://timgladyshev.com/gaia_stats/).
+This repo contains a set of Jupyter Notebooks presenting the code used to create the [app](https://gpstats.dev).
 These notebooks:
 1. Scrape and parse Gaia Project game data from [boardgamers.space](https://www.boardgamers.space/boardgame/gaia-project)
 2. Create interactive plots to show performance of various strategies
 3. Send SMS turn reminder messages to users on their turn